schelv/rabbitmq-website/site/oauth2-examples-keycloak.md

 # Use KeyCloak as OAuth 2.0 server

-Let's test the following 3 OAuth flows:
+Demonstrate how to authenticate using OAuth 2.0 protocol and Keycloak as Authorization Server using the following flows:

 * Access management UI via a browser
 * Access management rest api